Does Skipping a Service Affect Your Car’s Value?

 When further spending no longer makes sense

-If a missed service has led to mechanical issues or the cost of servicing outweighs the car’s value, continuing to invest money may not be worthwhile.
+If missed servicing has led to larger issues — or costs are starting to outweigh value — continuing to invest may not be the best option.

 Key takeaway